iotconnectivity/sim-applet-sms-im-alive/README.md

 ## Description

-GSM SIM cards can realize about the status of network regitration (see ["Location Status" ETSII TS 102.223](https://www.etsi.org/deliver/etsi_ts/102200_102299/102223/12.01.00_60/ts_102223v120100p.pdf).
-What a SIM cannot realize is whether the data connection has been correctly acquired or not).
-This projects aim to deliver a "hello-im-alive" heart-beat-kind message to a remote server with the content of a Location Status message.

-This version sends a hardcoded sms to an example destination address.
+This version sends a sms with location information (MCC MNC) to an example destination address.
+You should trigger the applet by selecting the SKT menu.
 You should code the desired destination address following the instructions in the source code.

 ## ToDo

-- to code the information in 7-bit GSM to be able to read it in the receiving mobile equipment.
-- Use the OPEN CHANNEL proactive command instead of sms
+- Use the event "Download location status" send the sms only the first time the sim registers in a network.
+- Add more information to the sms.
+For example, IMEI of the device.
-- ...
+- Asign an AID

 ## Installation